 In ATF, the permeate is removed to a collection while a diaphragm pump alternates between positive pressure and vacuum to move the retentate back and forth across the membrane.
 The retentate returns to the bioreactor between each cycle, mixing with the next fluid batch to be filtered.
 ATF is ideal for collecting the desired product within the permeate, as the retentate is continually pushed back into the bioreactor.

 The alternating flow of the retentate cleans the filter, enabling it to be used much longer or for larger batches than equivalent TFF filters.
-For a better visual on how ATF works, watch this video.

 Filter characterization in tangential flow filtration